 2. Set a budget.
-Implementing a budget beforehand won’t just ensure you stay focused while online art shopping, it will help narrow your search, too.
+Implementing a budget beforehand will not just ensure you stay focused while online art shopping, it will help narrow your search, too.
 “Art comes in all shapes, sizes and price points,” says Brown.
 “Start by look[ing] for a small, affordable piece that you really love and then grow your collection from there.”

 3. Research prices.
-If you don’t want to overpay for art, Brown says you are going to have to do your homework.
+If you do not want to overpay for art, Brown says you are going to have to do your homework.
 “Getting a good deal on art is all about understanding the condition and history of a piece before you buy it,” says Brown.
 “Do your research so you have an understanding of what kinds of prices comparable pieces go for to avoid an upcharge.”